The Centenary Fund

 Goals and accomplishments:

 The summer of 2011 saw the Equestrian Center Enhancement Project focused on the Back Barn Restoration Project, as seen below.
-Although the physical renovation of this important facility is complete thanks to 165 generous volunteers, your gift will help Centenary College reach the financial goal of the Project.
+Although the physical renovation of this important facility is complete thanks to 165 generous volunteers, your gift will help Centenary University reach the financial goal of the Project.

 The Back Barn before (left) and after the Restoration Project.